 Other Types of Down Payment Assistance

-• Down Payment Assistance (DPA) programs offer eligible borrowers financial assistance in paying the required down payment and closing costs associated with purchasing a home.
+• Down Payment Assistance (DAP) programs offer eligible borrowers financial assistance in paying the required down payment and closing costs associated with purchasing a home.
 They come in the form of grants and second mortgages, are available nationwide, can be interest-free, and sometimes have lower rates than the initial mortgage loan.

 • Certain mortgage lenders provide financial assistance by offering credits to cover all or some of the closing costs and down payment.

 • Gifted money from friends or family members can be used to cover a down payment or closing costs on certain home loans.

 Generally speaking, a 401(k) can be used to buy a house, either by taking out a 401(k) loan and repaying it with interest, or by making a 401(k) withdrawal (which is subject to income tax and a 10% withdrawal fee for people under age 59 ½).